Buckling under the pressure? Senate postpones PIPA vote

 ‘SOPA and PIPA could give US global online jurisdiction’

+Peter Bradwell, a campaigner from the UK-based Open Rights Group, says illegal online downloading only exists because the entertainment industry has failed to keep pace with consumers.“There is still a lot to do for the content industries to keep providing better services and legal alternatives, especially with movies, for example,” he told RT.“A reason why people pirate – not necessarily an excuse, but – if those films or TV shows they want to watch aren’t available legally, and if they can get them from an infringing source, then they are going to do so.”Bradwell also added that it is important to recognize that these kind of sites, called file hosts, can often be legitimate and important services.
 “There are rules about how they are supposed to respond quickly to reports of copyright infringement.
 We should be judging how good or bad these services are according to how quickly they respond to those things.
 We need to be really careful we don’t throw the baby out with the bathwater with this and disincentivize people from running legitimate and useful services like file hosts.”